 Control of Economic Activity (Occupied Territories) Bill 2018

-On 11th July, Seanad Éireann will vote on Senator Frances Black's Occupied Territories Bill 2018.
-If enacted, this Bill will ban imports from Israeli settlements established on stolen Palestinian land, a War Crime under international law.
-This is a chance for Ireland to take a major stand in support of Palestine.
+On 11th July, Seanad Éireann voted on Senator Frances Black's Occupied Territories Bill 2018.
+The Bill passed a second reading with 25 Senators voting for the Bill and and 20 senators, mainly Fine Gail, voting against.
+When enacted, this Bill will ban imports from Israeli settlements established on stolen Palestinian land, a War Crime under international law.

-Fourteen Local Councils already support a ban on the import of goods from Israeli settlements.
+Fourteen Local Councils (in red) already support a ban on the import of goods from Israeli settlements.
 Is yours amongst them?